Liz Truss resigns as prime minister after 44 days: new PM will be announced next week

-Liz Truss resigns as prime minister after 44 days - new PM will be announced next week
+Liz Truss resigns as prime minister after 44 days - new PM will be announced on Friday October 28

-Ms. Truss replaced Boris Johnson as prime minister on September 5, 2022.
+Former Chancellor of the Exchequer, Rishi Sunak and incumbent Leader of the House of Commons, Penny Mordaunt, are the two favourites to replace Liz Truss.

 Liz Truss has announced her immediate resignation as leader of the Conservative party.
 Ms. Truss will remain as prime minister until a successor is found.